giada1198/A-B-Machines/README.md

 If Xcode has troubles with finding out addons during compiling, use Project Generator to reload all the addons.

 Build the project.
-Once you the camera access permission pops out, you succeed.
+Once the camera access permission poped out, you succeed.

 ![camera_access](/img/camera_access.png)